notepad-plus-plus/npp-usermanual/content/docs/command-prompt.md

 * `-loadingTime`: Display Notepad++ loading time.
 * `-alwaysOnTop`: Make Notepad++ always on top.
 * `-openSession`: Open a session. `filepath` must be a session file.
-* `-openFoldersAsWorkspace`: Any folders listed as arguments will be opened as a workspace, rather than opening all the contained files individually (new to v7.8)
 * `-r`: Open files recursively.
 This argument will be ignored if `filepath` contain no wildcard character.
 * `-qn`: Launch ghost typing to display easter egg via its *EasterEggName*.
 * `-qt`: Launch ghost typing to display a text via the given *Text*
 * `-qf`: Launch ghost typing to display a file content via the file path *ContentFileName*
 * `-qSpeed`: Ghost typing speed.
 Value from 1 to 3 for slow, fast and fastest
 * `-quickPrint`: Print the file given as argument `filepath` then quit Notepad++
+* `settingsDir="d:\your settings dir\"`: Override the default settings dir
+* `-openFoldersAsWorkspace`: Any folders listed as arguments will be opened as a workspace, rather than opening all the contained files individually (new to v7.8)
 * `filepath`: file or folder name to open (absolute or relative path name)